sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 "Original" and "imaginative" are gross understatements.
 Susanna Clarke is a genius, and this historical fantasy epic is in a league of its own.

 With war for continental supremacy between Regency Era Britain and Napoleonic France as its backdrop, this is a story of a master-pupil pair of "practical magicians" (read: wizards).
-Norrell is a timid scholar who stays at home to serve as defense consultant for the British government.
+Norrell is a timid scholar who stays at home to serve as a defense consultant for the British government.
 Strange follows his Byronic impulses and uses magic on the battlefield to aid Wellington's armies.
 Utterly crazy shit happens.

 ### [_The Remains of the Day_, by Kazuo Ishiguro](https://amzn.to/34vWaFB)